downloadpizza/book-1/en/environment.md

 BAR
 ```

-The `with-env` command will temporarily set the environment variable to the value give (here: the variable "FOO" is given the value "BAR").
+The `with-env` command will temporarily set the environment variable to the value given (here: the variable "FOO" is given the value "BAR").
 Once this is done, the block will run with this new environment variable set.

 A common shorthand, inspired by Bash and others, is also available.
 You can write the above example as: